econnet/econ/econ-1.0.rst

 Owner is replaced by **contributor** to avoid conflict with existing legal definitions.

-People engage in econs because of
+People choose to engage in econs because of

 - common interest and/or
 - prospect of profit when selling the product